Guide to Authors

 Author(s) must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving funds or fees by, holding stocks and shares in and organizations that may profit or lose through publication of your paper.
 Declaring a competing interest will not lead to automatic rejection of the paper, but we would like to be made aware of it.

-Submission: Manuscripts must have been written in English.
-Also the manuscript must have confirm letter that is assumed manuscripts are exclusively submitted to IJMHS and have not been previously published elsewhere (except in the form of an abstract or as part of a published lecture, review or thesis) and are not under consideration by any other journal.
-In the covering letter one author should be specified as the “corresponding author” and all other authors should personally sign the covering letter.
+Manuscripts must have been written in English.
+Also, the manuscript must have a confirmed letter that is assumed manuscripts are exclusively submitted to IJMHS and have not been previously published elsewhere (except in the form of an abstract or as part of a published lecture, review or thesis) and are not under consideration by any other journal.
+In the covering letter, one author should be specified as the “corresponding author” and all other authors should personally sign the covering letter.
 Authors are responsible for all statements made in their work.
 The editorial board has the right to insert any necessary changes so that the manuscript is harmonized with the editorial framework of the journal.
-All submissions to the IJMHS should contain a completed copy of signed covered letter containing the copyright agreement.
+All submissions to the IJMHS should contain a completed copy of the signed covering letter containing the copyright agreement.

 1. Title page should contain title, name of the author(s), their qualifications, mailing address for future correspondence, email address, phone, and fax number.